ghigbie/flask-database-practice/README.md

 # Flask Database Practice 1

-This repo is dedicated to practice with Flask and Databases.
+This repo is dedicated to practice with Flask and Databases and uses SQLAlchemy.